 Your Gmail account can feel like an extension of you, and there’s a good chance you’ve had the same one for as far back as you can remember.
 So deciding to delete your Gmail account is a potentially big commitment.

 Things to Do First

-Before deleting your Gmail you should make sure this email address is no longer attached to your bank, Amazon, work, or other important accounts because there’s no way to forward emails sent to your email address once it’s been deleted.
+Before deleting your Gmail, you should make sure this email address is no longer attached to your bank, Amazon, work, or other important accounts because there’s no way to forward emails sent to your email address once it’s been deleted.
 So go to your most important accounts first and change the contact email address on them.

-Deleting Your Gmail Account
+Delete Your Gmail Account

-1. Sign into your Google account using any of Google’s services (We’ll use Gmail to demonstrate.), then click your Google profile picture at the top-right and select “My Account.”
+1. Sign in to your Google account using any of Google’s services (We’ll use Gmail to demonstrate.), then click your Google profile picture at the top-right and select “My Account.”